 Concerned about the permeability of your packaging material?
 Choosing the right plastic is crucial to ensuring your products stay fresh and protected from external elements.

-PET offers superior resistance to gas and moisture permeability compared to HDPE6, making it an excellent choice for packaging sensitive products like perfumes, serums, and creams, which require optimal protection from air and moisture.
+PET offers superior resistance to gas and moisture permeability compared to HDPE, making it an excellent choice for packaging sensitive products like perfumes, serums, and creams, which require optimal protection from air and moisture.

 If your product is sensitive to moisture, air, or other contaminants, PET’s low permeability can provide better protection, ensuring that your products remain effective for a longer period.
 HDPE is less effective at keeping moisture or air out, which can be a concern for some cosmetic products.